Skip to main content

 Example Flow

-Let’s say you ask Coach for help navigating feedback conversations.
+Let’s say you ask General AI Coach for help navigating feedback conversations.
 A flow might look like this:

 “Thanks for sharing that with me.
 It sounds like you're feeling uncertain about your performance and would value more clarity from your manager.”

-• Coach clarifies your objective and applies a framework:
+• AI Coach clarifies your objective and applies a framework:

 “I hear your frustration—you're getting general positive feedback but missing the specific, constructive insights that could help you grow as a manager.
 I'd like to suggest working through Culture Amp’s framework for asking for feedback.”

-• Coach supports action through guided questions or role play:
+• AI Coach supports action through guided questions or role play:

 "Would you be interested in exploring some specific questions and approaches you could use with your manager to get more meaningful feedback?”

-• Coach offers a practical tip grounded in People Science:
+• AI Coach offers a practical tip grounded in People Science:

 “Great.
 One effective approach is to schedule a dedicated feedback conversation with your manager.”